alexsam29/MyCheckUp/ProductBacklog.md

 > - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.

 ### Login Page
-> - As a patient/doctor, I should be able to recover my password or username in case I forget.
+> - As a patient, I should be able to recover my password or username in case I forget.
-> - As a patient, I should be able to login in my account.
+> - As a patient, I should be able to login on my account so that I can access the system functionality.
-> - As a doctor, I should be able to login in my account.
+> - As a doctor, I should be able to login on my account so that I can access the system functionality.
+> - As a doctor, I should be able to recover my password or username in case I forget.

 ### Profile
 > - As a patient, I should be able to create my profile to add my contact information and address.